 And since we're talking about a timed Epic Games Store exclusive here, we're probably looking at a year of exclusivity, after which it should launch on the aforementioned platforms.

-It's well worth noting that Untitled Goose Game was neither a Kickstarter project, nor was it kept on Steam until the last moment so as to milk them preorders dry, before making the switch and then politely telling their customers no refunds, thanks.
-Which is an important distinction, mind you.
+It's well worth noting that Untitled Goose Game was neither a Kickstarter project, nor was it kept on Steam until the last moment so as to milk them preorders dry, before making the switch and then politely telling their customers Which is an important distinction, mind you.